julianchurchill/text-adventure/README.md

 - Forest maze should be moved to the friary, past the kitchen as the herb garden
 - Perhaps food and wine are given to you by Bella 'to sustain you' after she enchants your axe.
 This effectively controls opening the friary at the right time.
-- Scrollbars on action buttons list to make it clear that there might be more buttons
 - Some talk sequences don't reflect current state
    - Shopkeeper puts the decoder ring on the table repeatedly
    - Brigand...